Kin-Lane/image-manipulation/README.md

-image-manipulation
+Image Manipulation API
 ==================

-An image manipulation API project.
+This is my image manipulation API.